typelevel/Laika/docs/using-laika/structure.md

 Autonumbering Documents and Sections
 ------------------------------------

-Laika supports autonumbering of documents or sections or both.
+Laika supports auto-numbering of documents or sections or both.
 If you enable both the section numbers will be added to the document number.
 E.g. in the document with the number `2.1` the number for the first section will be `2.1.1`.

-Autonumbering can be switched on per configuration.
+Auto-numbering can be switched on per configuration.
 Usually this is a global switch, so you would add this section to a file named `directory.conf` inside the root directory of your markup files: